lumigo-io/SAR-Lambda-Janitor/README.md

 To guard against deleting live versions, some safeguards are in place:

 * **Never delete the $LATEST version**.
 This is the default version that will be used when you invoke a function.
 * **Never delete versions that are referenced by an alias**.
 If you use aliases to manage different stages - dev, staging, etc. then the latest version referenced by your aliases will not be deleted.
+* **Never delete layer versions that are referenced by a function alias**.
+Layer versions referenced by your aliases will not be deleted.
 * **Keeping the most recent N versions**.
-Even if you don't use aliases at all, we will always keep the most recent N versions, where N can be configured with the `VersionsToKeep` parameter when you install the app. **Defaults to 3**.
+Even if you don't use aliases at all, we will always keep the most recent N versions, where N can be configured with the `VersionsToKeep` and `LayerVersionsToKeep` parameter when you install the app. **Defaults to 3**.

 ## Deploying to your account (via the console)